Near-Horizon Geometry and the Entropy of a Minimally Coupled Scalar Field in the Schwarzschild Black Hole: B rick W all M odel and the E ntropy of a S calar F ield in the B lack H ole B ackgrounds

 The radial part of the wave equation of a massive scalar field in the Schwarzschild black hole background is given by the following expression:

-\be (1 - {2M \over {r}}){E^2}{\psi(r)} + {1 \over {r^2}} {{\partial}_r} {r(r - 2M)}{{\partial}_r{\psi(r)}} - [{{l(l + 1)}\over{r^2}} + {m^2}]{\psi(r)} = 0 \ee
+\be {(1 - {2M \over {r}})^{-1}}{E^2}{\psi(r)} + {1 \over {r^2}} {{\partial}_r} [{r(r - 2M)}{{\partial}_r{\psi(r)}}] - [{{l(l + 1)}\over{r^2}} + {m^2}]{\psi(r)} = 0 . \ee

-Here $l$ is the angular momentum quantum number and $E$ is the energy.
+{Here, $l$ is the angular momentum quantum number and $E$ is the energy.}

-We follow the procedure of t' Hooft to calculate the entropy of a scalar field using the brick wall model and the WKB quantization rule [3].
-We consider massless fields but the discussions can also be extended for massive fields.
+We follow the approach of t' Hooft to calculate the entropy of a scalar field using the brick wall model and the WKB quantization rule [3].
+We consider massless fields but the discussions can also be extended to massive fields.
 The boundary conditions on the scalar field are the following:

-\be {\psi(2M + h)}, {\psi(L)} = 0 \ee
+\be {\psi(2M + h)}, {\psi(L)} = 0. \ee

-where $h << 2M$ and $L >> 2M$.
-Here $h$ is the brick-wall cut-off parameter.
-We consider the solutions of the wave-equation obtained by the WKB approximation.
-The solutions are assumed to be of the form ${\rho(r)}{{\exp}{i S(r)}}$.
-The solutions are stationary w.r.t the radial variable throughout the spatial manifold.
-These solutions are also important for the analysis of the Hawking radiation.
+{Here, $h << 2M$ and $L >> 2M$.
+Here, $h$ is the brick wall cut-off parameter.
+We consider the solutions of the wave equation obtained by the WKB approximation.
+The trial solutions are assumed to be of the form ${\rho(r)}{{\exp}[{i S(r)}]}$.
+The actual solutions are sinusoidal functions to satisfy the boundary conditions.
+We firstly consider the solutions that are stationary with respect to the radial variable throughout the spatial manifold and the amplitude is assumed to be a slowly varying function of the radial coordinate $r$.
+These solutions are also important for the analysis of the Hawking radiation.}

+We now consider the free energy calculation using a proper density of states.
+Let us first consider the WKB quantization condition together with the brick wall boundary condition.
+We have the following condition: